 To report an abandoned vehicle, please email firstname.lastname@example.org.
 Please include:

 - a description of the vehicle including colour

 - registration number (where possible)

 - the specific location to help locate the vehicle.

 Please note: Council does not manage vehicles on main roads.
 Please contact the Department of Transport and Main Roads.

 Council holds abandoned vehicle auctions approximately four times a year.
 This depends on the number of vehicles.

-The last vehicle auction was held on Saturday 21 January 2017.
+The next vehicle auction will be held on Saturday 27 May 2017.

 Council investigates abandoned vehicles under the Transport Operation (Road Use Management) Act 1995.